bradfrost/frontend-guidelines-questionnaire/README.md

 # Frontend Guidelines Questionnaire
-A one-page questionnaire to help your team establish effective frontend guidlines so that you can write consistent, cohesive code together.
+A one-page questionnaire to help your team establish effective frontend guidelines so that you can write consistent, cohesive code together.

 ## HTML
 ### HTML Principles